-Management of relationship and sex education:
+Management of Relationships, Sex and Health Education:

-The management of the relationship and sex education curriculum is the responsibility of the Science & PSHE co-ordinators who will:
+The management of the relationships, sex and health education curriculum is the responsibility of the Science & PSHE co-ordinators who will:

 - Maintain and review policy and practice. - Monitor the implementation of the programme. - Evaluate its effectiveness in achieving the aims of the policy.